ingridpierre/pi-airplay/README.md

 git clone https://github.com/yourusername/pi-dad.git
 cd pi-dad

+# Make the installation script executable
+chmod +x install_pi_dad.sh

 # Run the installation script
 sudo ./install_pi_dad.sh
 ```

+During installation:
+1. You'll be asked to choose between system-wide or virtual environment installation
-During installation, you'll be prompted to enter your AcoustID API key.
-This is required for the music recognition feature to work properly.
+2. You'll be prompted to enter your AcoustID API key (optional, but required for music recognition)

+The script handles:
+- Installing all required system dependencies
+- Setting up a Python virtual environment (to avoid "externally-managed-environment" errors)
+- Configuring shairport-sync
+- Creating and enabling the systemd service
+- Setting up the application to start automatically at boot

 ### Manual Installation